info-beamer/package-hdv2-player/README.md

 ## Creating a content cycle

 You create a content cycle similar to other package (like the HD player for example).
 Each item is individually scheduled.
+Embedded playlists provide bring their own scheduling with them.

 ### Fullscreen slots